 In 1841, a Spanish slave ship named Trouvadore wrecked on the shores of East Caicos in the British West Indies.
 In a strange twist of fate,the ship wrecked in a place where slavery was outlawed.
 Miraculously, the 193 African captives survived and the would-be slaves were rescued and freed by local authorities.
 Over time the story of the freed Africans and the location of the ship was lost.

-Explore the website and join us on our journey to rediscover the Slave Ship Trouvadore!
+Explore the website and join us on our journey to rediscover and identify the Slave Ship Trouvadore!